General Electric reports smaller cash outflow, reaffirms 2021 outlook

-(Reuters) -General Electric saw far smaller cash outflow than estimated in the first quarter even as its lucrative jet engine business struggled with the pandemic-led collapse of air travel, driving down company revenue.
+(Reuters) -General Electric saw less cash outflow than estimated in the first quarter even as its lucrative jet engine business struggled with the pandemic-led collapse of air travel, driving down company revenue.

 The company also reaffirmed its full-year free cash flow and earnings per share outlook.

-The U.S. industrial conglomerate reported a cash outflow of $845 million compared with an outflow of $2.2 billion last year.
+The Boston-based company reported a cash outflow of $845 million compared with an outflow of $2.2 billion last year.
 Analysts surveyed by Refinitiv, on average, expected a cash outflow of $1.3 billion.

 The first quarter tends to be GE’s slowest period of the year.
-However, improved earnings at all its industrial businesses except aviation and better working capital helped slow the cash burn.
+However, improved earnings from a year ago and better working capital helped slow the cash burn.

+The company expects a similar year-on-year improvement in cash flow in the current quarter.

 Free-cash flow is closely watched by investors as a sign of the health of GE’s operations and ability to pay down debt.